-Risk: Investigative CPA Classifications
+Risk: Vacant Investigative CPA Classifications

 The CBA relies on highly qualified, specialized Investigative Certified Public Accountants (ICPAs) to perform its most technical and complex investigations.
-The CBA has previously and continues to experience problems in recruitment in the ICPA classification due to noncompetitive compensation associated with the series.
+The CBA continues to experience problems in recruitment in the ICPA classification due to noncompetitive compensation associated with the series.
 If the positions are not adequately filled, investigations will not be completed timely and effectively.
-This issue impacts the CBA's Strategic Plan Goal relating to Enforcement.
+This issue impacts the CBA's Strategic Plan Goal relating to enforcement.

 In addition, direct oversight of the ICPAs is performed by Supervising ICPAs (SICPAs).
-Under the current Pay Differential 347 language, an individual who accepts a supervising ICPA promotion would be required to forfeit the prior bonus.
+Under the current Pay Differential 347 language (that establishes criteria for a pay bonus for ICPAs and SICPAs based on retention) an ICPA who accepts a Supervising ICPA promotion would be required to forfeit the prior bonus.
 This deters internal qualified candidates from applying for a SICPA position.
 If the positions are not adequately filled, investigations will not be reviewed timely resulting in significant delays in pursuing enforcement actions and adversely affecting the CBA's consumer protection mission.